johnston9/MS3-Shot-Caller/README.md

 1. #### As a First Time User, I want to learn what the site has to offer and how to use the site quickly.

     1. The site is designed for first time learning.
-It is streamlined for specicic user goals that after first use are so simple that with a few clicks after entering the site the user will be able to get to any specific area or tool.
+It is streamlined for specific user goals that after first use are so simple that with a few clicks after entering the site the user will be able to get to any specific area or tool.
 At the top of the User Base Page and throughout the site the navbar displays all options for the user